albertopeam/GO/cosmoshub/get-balance/README.md

 * Generate transaction bytes
 * Create the grpc connection
 * Send the transaction bytes via grpc connection
-* Wait for the result and check the destination address in a [bigdipper explorer](https://testnet.cosmos.bigdipper.live/) or [cosmostation explorer](https://cosmoshub-testnet.mintscan.io/cosmoshub-testnet)
+* Wait for the result and check the destination address in a [explorer](https://explorer.theta-testnet.polypore.xyz)
+  * If running the code from [hardoced seeds](https://explorer.theta-testnet.polypore.xyz/account/cosmos19kzdcmysekqu926fwdcjg5pdqlx3saujcldys5)

 // TODO: Change/Inject from command line parameters
 // TODO: investigate how to get current network avg gas price